anixn/A-Byte-Size-Lab/content/Avocation/Thinking_Slow/_index.md

 Meditation on Silence: The observation of Silence by restraining speech is one of the most powerful meditation technique.

 {{< quote author= "Geeta " >}}
-“Among all the secrets, I am the Silence.”
+“Among all the secrets, I am the Silence!”
 {{< /quote >}}

 ### Geeta describe the way of meditation: